 - Social and athletic development

-- Open-communication between all – Everyone on the same page.
+- Open communication between all – Everyone is on the same page.

-It’s important that I highlight that you must always consider the information and how you’ll will interrupt any information, role and responsibilities to parents.
+I must highlight that you must always consider the information and how you will interrupt any information, role and responsibilities to parents.
 One size fits all; does not apply, it’s about knowing what works for you.